rbisdorff/Digraph3/docSphinx/tutorial.rst

 The *Köln* alternative is performing **at least as well as** the *Saarbrücken* alternative on all the performance criteria, except the *Annual income* (of significance 2/24).
 Conversely, the *Saarbrücken* alternative is clearly **outperformed** from the *geographical* (0/6) as well as from the *financial* perspective (2/6).

-Let us finally compute, in a similar way, a *ranking* of all the potential study programs with the the help of the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor, who computes a conjoint ranking by *best-choosing* and *last-choosing* (see :numref:`computeRankingByChoosing` below).
+Let us finally compute, in a similar way, a *weak ranking* of all the potential study programs with the the help of the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor, who computes a bipolar ranking by conjointly *best-choosing* and *last-choosing* (see :numref:`aliceRankingByChoosing` below).

 .. code-block:: pycon
-   :name: computeRankingByChoosing
+   :name: aliceRankingByChoosing
    :linenos:
-   :caption: Computing a ranking by choosing
+   :caption: Computing a weak ranking by best and last choosing

    >>> from transitiveDigraphs import\
                   RankingByChoosingDigraph